ingadhoc/stock/stock_warehouse_edit/README.rst

 Stock Warehouse Editable
 ========================

-#.
-This module it allow to change locations linked to a warehouse.
+This module allows to change locations linked to a warehouse.
 Used when you have to fix a migration or something similar.

 Installation